 Our students have access to a diverse range of equipment and resources, which in most cases are sufficient to complete their programme of study.
-We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.
-However, it is likely that art and design students will incur some additional costs to extend their investigation of their personal practice.
-For example, purchasing their own specialised materials and equipment, joining in optional study trips, and printing.
+We provide the basic software and cameras necessary for students to develop their practical work within our extensive workshop sessions and on location.

 You will need to buy a 1TB hard drive and suitable clothes for outside learning.